ETC5521 Tutorial 8

 scale_colour_discrete_divergingx(palette="Zissou 1")

-1. Make a scatterplot matrix of price, rooms, bedroom2, bathroom, suburb, type.
+1. Make a scatterplot matrix of price, rooms, bedroom2, bathroom, landsize, latitude and longitude, suburb.
 The order of variables can affect the readability.
-I advise that the plot will be easier to read if you order them with the numerical variables first, and then the categorical variables.
+I advise that the plot will be easier to read if you order the variables a little, at least put price first.
 Think about what associations can be seen?

-• Except for price the continuous variables are all discrete.
+• Some continuous variables are discrete.
 We can still examine the associations.
 It could be useful to use a jittered scatterplot, but that would require making a special plot function to use in the ggpairs function.

 • There is positive linear association between price, rooms, bedroom2, bathroom, which indicates the bigger the house the higher the price

-• From the boxplots: houses in Brighton tend to be higher priced and bigger than South Yarra, and houses tend to be worth more than apartments or units.
+• From the boxplots: houses in Brighton tend to be higher priced and bigger than South Yarra, and houses tend to be worth more than townhouses and units.

 # To add jitter